 After sustaining any injury from a home renovation project, you should make an appointment to see your chiropractor for a thorough examination and proper treatment.
 Sea Change Wellness Chiropractic in St. Petersburg, FL, has experience treating these kinds of home improvement injuries and can create a treatment plan that will help you get back on your feet faster.
 Through spinal adjustments, massage therapy, and other treatment routes, you can heal your tissues and support your spine through the recovery process.

-If you’re in pain from a recent DIY injury, don’t hesitate to reach out.
+If you’re in pain from home improvement injuries, don’t hesitate to reach out.
 Delaying treatment may only make matters worse.
 Call us today to schedule an appointment.